Women's History Month

 Women in the Federal Courts Today

-Their first-person narratives are part of a growing collection of Pathways to the Bench videos about judges who have faced adversity and now serve on the federal bench.
+Their first-person narratives are part of a growing collection of Pathways to the Bench videos about judges who have faced challenges and now serve on the federal bench.

 - U.S. Court of Appeals Judge Ann C. Williams says that each generation stands on the shoulders of people who went before them.